 Reconnecting emotionally with your spouse or partner is a lifelong effort, simply because emotions come and go.
 As we grow in our relationship, we have the need to have different experiences and different conversations to reflect this growth.
-Many people start to look outside their relationship for these things.
-But that is not the case necessarily.
-It takes a little effort and a little time to rekindle the fire.
-The more the effort receives positive feedback from your partner, reconnecting emotionally gets easier and easier.
-Here are ten rules of thumb that work in reconnecting emotionally with your partner, or spouse.
+Every relationship goes through its own ups and downs calling for the need to reconnect emotionally with your partner at every stage of life.

 Laugh a little.
 Be fun to be around.
 When there ishumor in a relationship, conflicts are easier to resolve because humor releases tension and stress.
 Humor provides an atmosphere to discuss serious issues.
 The times you least feel like laughing are the times when you most likely need to.

 Give your undivided attention when your spouse or partner is talking.
 Look your spouse in the face to show sincerity.
-If you have a phone in your hand make sure your spouse see you turn it off so that you can give your undivided attention deliberately.
+If you have a phone in your hand make sure your spouse sees you turn it off so that you can give your undivided attention deliberately.
 This is a big step towards re-establishing emotional intimacy in your relationship and marriage.

 Peace and Happiness

 Our relationship atmosphere must have a consistency of peace and happiness.
 There is no room for constant arguing and bickering.
 Relationships must be supportive and encouraging, thereby creating a safe haven from the darts of enemies and haters.Reconnecting with emotional intimacy in the relationship makes a strong case of me and you against the world.

 Quality time does not mean you have to talk.
 Especially if something that was said broke the emotional connection in the first place.
 Too much talking can break emotional intimacy in a relationship.
 Snuggle up and watch a movie, listen to your favorite songs, take a drive, get a hotel room away from home or go to a concert.
 Quality time should lead to intimate encounters if you are reconnecting.
 Spending quality time together creates memories for a lifetime.
-Save talking for intimate times at home not during fun time.
+Save talking for intimate times at home, not during fun times.

 You may not agree with your partner’s goals and dreams but try to understand why they have them and support them.
 They may not be good at it, regardless of that, you must support and motivate them.